Kong/cloud-migration-journey/README.md

 <!-- /code_chunk_output -->

-## Description and purpose

-This demo will provide you with an understanding of how Konnect and Kong Mesh can be leveraged to de-risk and lift-and-shift connections during a migration to the cloud.
-We will deploy an example monolithic application (in the cloud) to simulate an on-premise environment.
-We will also deploy a Kubernetes environment where services migrated from the monolith will be moved to.
+## Migration Journey Overview

+You will step through a 3-phased approach to deprecrate a monolith, running on premise, for a new microservice running a Kuberentes cluster leveraging both Konnect and Kong Mesh to support the migration.

+### Monolith to Microservice

+The Monolith is a Java Based Application Server that contains 4 features: Card, Balances/Charges, Payments, and Disputes.
+The Disputes functionality of the monolith will be deprecated for a new disputes microservice.

+TODO - insert image.

-### Migration Journey Phases
+### Phases

-Once the AWS Infrastructure has been provisioned you will step through the Cloud Migration Journey in three phases.
 Each phase has an explicit objective, and will build upon the previous.

 **Phase 1 :** During this Phase the Monolith and Konnect Dataplane(also referred to as a runtime instance) will be deployed.
 The objective of this phase is to familiarize yourself with Konnect and step through how to expose the Monolith through the Konnect.